bvbohnen/X4_Customizer/Documentation.md

   * Scale_Sector_Size

-    Change the size of the maps by moving contents (zones, etc.) closer together or futher apart.
+    Change the size of the maps by moving contents (zones, etc.) closer together or further apart.
 Note: this will require a new game to take effect, as positions become part of a save file.

     * scaling_factor
       - Float, how much to adjust distances by.